bm4cs/bencode.io/content/posts/2021-05-30-hiking-system.md

 # Stacked packing system

-This stacking method, I discovered on the amazing [Darwin Hikes - 35L how to pack walkthrough](https://www.youtube.com/watch?v=4yt31hDdEuk), is a modular system, that involves stacking components up in a specific sequence.
+Maximising the space in a 35L is essential.
+Using the _stacking method_, I discovered on the amazing [Darwin Hikes - 35L how to pack walkthrough](https://www.youtube.com/watch?v=4yt31hDdEuk), is a modular system, that involves stacking components up in a specific sequence.

 Some benefits: